Financial Aid - FAQs

 A blank award letter is provided when a student’s Expected Family Contribution (EFC) is higher than allowable to receive a Pell Grant and/or Subsidized Loan.
 These students may be eligible to apply for an Unsubsidized Loan.
 Award Letters provide loan information and links to the loan application.

-The Finance Office will process refunds (either by check or direct deposit) beginning the second Friday of each term with the exception of Summer, which will occur on Thursdays.
+The Finance Office will process refunds (either by check or direct deposit) beginning the third Monday of each term.
 Further disbursements will take place weekly throughout the term for those who may have turned in documents after the deadline.

 Possible reasons could be: